bbtgnn/franco/README.md

 ### Messages

 Messages are events that trigger state transitions.
-Like states, they must have an `id` property and can contain payload data.
-The state machine automatically includes `undo` and `redo` messages.
+The state machine requires to include `undo` and `redo` messages.

 ```typescript
 type MyMessages = {